Vyral/base-template/_posts/2021-11-30-tulsa-looks-good-on-farmers-insurance.md

 {% include excerpt.html %}

-Today we’re excited to share our conversation with a fantastic local business leader: Teresa Brockwell from Farmers Insurance\!
+Today, we’re excited to share our conversation with a fantastic local business leader: Teresa Brockwell from Farmers Insurance\!
 She offers so much value to her clients, but her biggest strength is maintaining strong relationships.
-She’ll share what she does, how she helps her clients, and much more, so we think you’ll really love this conversation if you’re interested in how insurance works.
+She’ll share what she does, how she helps her clients, and much more.
+So we think you’ll really love this conversation if you’re interested in how insurance works.&nbsp;

+Teresa has been an insurance agent for over 23 years and she is a valued partner of the Wolek Group.
+According to her, one of the biggest trends in the industry right now is the amount of options people have with their policies.
+Back when she started, you only had one or two options, and if you didn’t like something, that was it.
+Now, there are upwards of 10 policies to choose from.
+This is great for consumers, but it can also lead to issues.
+If you don’t talk to a professional like Teresa, you could rush into a policy with some unforeseen gaps.&nbsp;

+If you rushed into a policy, or if you haven’t reviewed your coverage in a while, Teresa’s team will do an audit of your insurance policies free of charge.
+Of course, if you want a quote, she’ll give you one, and her rates are pretty great right now.
+There’s a good chance she can save you money, so we encourage you to reach out and see what she can do for you.

 **You can listen to our full conversation in the video above, or skip to each topic using the timestamps provided below:**